EliaTogni/Univault/Statistical Methods for Machine Learning.md

 $$\mathbb{E}\Big[\ell\big(Y_t', h(X_t')\big)\Big] = \ell_{\mathcal{D}}(h) \quad \quad t= 1, ..., n$$

-Note that the above equalities rely on the assumption that $h$ does not depend on the test set.
+Note that the above equalities rely on the assumption that $h$ does not depend on the test set (but it depends on the training set).
 If it did, then the above equalities would not be necessarily true.
 This fact is important in the analysis of learning algorithms.

 In order to compute how good is the test error as an estimate for the risk, we can use the following result about the law of large numbers.